Minimax Adaptive Estimation for Finite Sets of Linear Systems: INTRODUCTION

-The outline is as follows: First, we introduce notation in Section~\ref{sec:notation}, then we introduce Minimax Multiple Model Filtering together with the main results in Section~\ref{sec:minimax}.
-An example is presented in Section~\ref{sec:example}.
+The outline is as follows: First, we introduce notation in Section~\ref{sec:notation}, then we introduce minimax multiple-model filtering and the main results in Section~\ref{sec:minimax}.
 In Section~\ref{sec:limit}, we present a simplified form for time-invariant systems.
+We illustrate the theory through a numerical example in Section~\ref{sec:example}.
 Section~\ref{sec:conclusions} contains concluding remarks, and supporting lemmata are given in the Appendix.